 At each reporting date, the Group reviews the carrying amounts of its non-financial assets (other than inventories) to determine whether there is any indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated.
 For impairment testing, assets are grouped together into the smallest group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or CGUs.
 The recoverable amount of an asset or CGU is the greater of its value in use and its fair value less costs to sell.
 Value in use is based on the estimated future cash flows, discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset or CGU.
 An impairment loss is recognised if the carrying amount of an asset or CGU exceeds its recoverable amount.
 Impairment losses are recognised in profit or loss.
-They are allocated to reduce the carrying amounts of the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortisation, if no impairment loss had been recognised.
+They are allocated to reduce the carrying amounts of the assets in the CGU on a pro rata basis An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortisation, if no impairment loss had been recognised.